GoogleCloudPlatform/professional-services-data-validator/CONTRIBUTING.md

 See [our script](tests/local_check.sh) for using nox to run tests step by step.

-You can also test with pytest directly:
+You can also run pytest directly:
 ```python
 pip install pyfakefs==4.6.2
 pytest tests/unit